StephenDoyle10/lyrics/README.md

 On the API side we added a userAdd mutation type to the schema and the resolvers.
 With this, when a user inputs a username and password and clicks submit, that data is send to a new MongoDB colelction called 'users'.

 However, for security reasons, it is bad practice to store the actual password in the database.
+This is because if someone manages to hack/ break into the database, they have access to everyone's passwords.
 Rather, the password should be hashed before it is sent to the database. bcrypt is a popular package to help with this.
 We installed bcrypt and used it in the resolver function to hash the password, and it is a hashed version of the password that is sent to the MongoDB collection.

 On the UI side we created a register form on the homepage in which users can input a username and password (a 'confirm password' input is also included, so that user dosn't make a mistake with the password).